harsh-meshram/Flow-Module-3/README.md

 ## Getting Started

-1. Clone the given Repository in the "Flow Playgrounf"(https://play.flow.com/).
+1. Clone the given Repository in the "Flow Playground"(https://play.flow.com/).
 2. Deploy the Smart Contract.
-3. Execute Transation with apppropriate parameters.
+3. Execute Transaction with appropriate parameters.
-4. Execute the Scipts.
+4. Execute the Scripts.

 ## Help